 |Symbolic Computation (Difference, Sum, and Product).|

-Tools to compute the zero set of curves, the extreme points,
+Tools to compute the zero set of multivariates, where the solution

-intersection points of two curves are also available.
-Several
+intersection points of two freeforms are a few exmaples.
+More complex

 Triangular patches support that includes evaluation, iso curves extraction, subdivision, differentiation etc.

-Trivariate Bspline and Bezier support that includes constructors, evaluation, iso-surface extraction, subdivision, differentiation, etc. This package also allows one to extract polygonal approximation to iso surfaces of trivariates using a variation of Marching cubes, as well as construct a line art artistic drawing of such an iso surface.
+Trivariate (polynomial and/or rational) B-spline and Bezier support that includes constructors, evaluation, refinement and subdivision, degree raising, differentiation and integration, iso-surface extraction, etc. This package also allows one to extract polygonal approximation to iso surfaces of trivariates using a variation of Marching cubes, as well as construct a line art artistic drawing of such an iso surface.